Blog / Marketing tips / Beginner’s Guide to Google Ecommerce Analytics

 “Measure your results” is the common wisdom in the online sales world.
 How can you improve on something you can’t measure, right?
-Unfortunately (or fortunately) for us, the most common, free, and robust tool for measuring your store’s online performance is Google Analytics.
+Fortunately, the most common, free, and robust tool for measuring your store’s online performance is Google Analytics.
 Though an extremely useful tool, it’s also not the most intuitive platform to use.
-To help you get over the learning curve, we’ve written up a beginner’s guide to using Google Analytics to evaluate your online store’s performance.
+To help you get over the learning curve, we’ve written up this beginner’s guide to Google Analytics to evaluate your online store’s performance.

 Though the internet is filled with Google Analytics materials, this post aims to bring clarity and let you, as an online store owner, know exactly what you need to set up, which stats to pay attention to, and how to act on them.